fabric8io/fabric8/docs/mavenFabric8CreateEnv.md

 oc project cheese
 mvn fabric8:create-env
 ```
-In the above, if there is no `KUBERNETES_NAMESPACE` environment variable or maven property called `fabric8.namespace` then the `fabric8:create-env` goal will look at the Kubernetes resources to the `cheese` namespace.
+In the above, if there is no `KUBERNETES_NAMESPACE` environment variable or maven property called the `fabric8:create-env` goal then the `fabric8:create-env` goal will look at the Kubernetes resources to the `cheese` namespace.

 ## Example